-Currently, summer classes are offered through the College of Extended Learning.
-Since this is not a state-supported program, they cannot accept the Fee Waiver.
+Yes, however make sure the classes are not offered through the College of Extended Learning.
+Since this is not a state-supported program, they cannot accept the College Fee Waiver.

 You must pay the full balance of your tuition and fees before the deadline date listed on the deferment.
 This is regardless of any delays caused by the VA.
 In some cases, the late fee was charged for some other reason.
 You should contact Linda Nguyen in the Bursar’s Office (415-338-3348) for clarification.

 Yes.
 You must furnish a Parent School Letter provided by your home school’s certifying official to the secondary school’s certifying official.
 The Parent School Letter will confirm that the classes taken at the secondary school will count towards the degree program taken at the home school.